Lawsuit Accuses Comcast of Cutting Competitor's Wires To Put It Out of Business

 TFA doesn't say there were 229 customers.
 I only says that 229 of them were satisfied.

+Was that referring to Comcast customers?
+If so, that number seems a bit high.

 Check the pole!
 Check the pole!
-(Score:2)
+(Score:3)

 1.8 million for an ISP with 229 customers?
 (Score:2)